 It can start with a casual friend request or message.
 Predators manipulate kids with assurances and supposedly shared interests.
 They later play on their natural curiosity and pivot into sexual territory.
 Eventually, through this "grooming," they gain trust and exploit their victims.
 Make sure your kids feel comfortable telling you if an online stranger contacts them.
 Tell them what to do if they encounter a threat, and you should report it immediately to keep your child—and others—safe.

 2. Identity Theft Schemes and Scams

 Scammers and fraudsters also lurk on social media, and a simple friend request or follow request can be all they need to connect with your kids.
 Most adults have enough experience with scammers, robocalls and phishing emails to know not to dole out their Social Security numbers or click suspicious links.
 However, thousands of minors encounter scams like identity theft annually, often stemming from social media.
-You can check up on your child's security with Experian's free Child ID Scan to confirm their information is safely stored and teach them the importance of keeping their personal information private.
+You can check up on your child's security with a credit report check for a minor to confirm their information is not compromised and teach them the importance of keeping their personal information private.

 3. Inappropriate Content

 Violence, racism, drugs and sex can all find their way into unprotected social media feeds.
 How bad can it be?
 Well, Facebook and YouTube moderators (who sift through flagged content) sign forms acknowledging their risk of post-traumatic stress disorder from work.
 Fine-tune the parental controls on each app and consider monitoring measures like Bark or Securly.
 If dangerous content slips through, be ready to discuss what they've seen.
 The last thing you want to do is punish them for coming to you for help if online content distresses them.